-GetFileOpenName ( title, pathname, filename {, extension {, filter { , initdir { , aFlag } } } })
+GetFileOpenName ( title, pathname, filename {, extension {, filter { , initdir { , aFlag } } } )

-GetFileOpenName ( title, pathname, filename[] {, extension {, filter { , initdir { , aFlag}}}})
+GetFileOpenName ( title, pathname, filename[ ] {, extension {, filter { , initdir { , aFlag } } } } )

-Argument Description title A string whose value is the title of the dialog box. pathname A string variable in which you want to store the returned path and file name. filename, filename[] A string variable in which the returned file name is stored or an array of string variables in which multiple selected file names are stored.
-Specifying an array of string variables enables multiple selection in the dialog box. extension (optional) A string whose value is a 1- to 3-character default file extension.
+Argument Description title A string whose value is the title of the dialog box. pathname A string variable in which you want to store the returned path and file name.
+On a handheld device, the pathname value must be the My Documents directory or one of its subdirectories. filename, filename[] A string variable in which the returned file name is stored or an

+Argument Description extension (optional) A string whose value is a 1- to 3-character default file extension.
 The default is no extension. filter (optional) A string whose value is a text description of the files to include in the list box and the file mask that you want to use to select the displayed files (for example, . or .exe).
-The format for filter is: description,. ext The default is: "All Files (.),." initdir (optional) A string whose value is the initial directory name.
+The format for filter is description,. ext The default is: "All Files (.),." initdir (optional) A string whose value is the initial directory name.
 The default is the current directory.

-Argument Description aFlag An unsigned long whose value determines which options are (optional) enabled in the dialog box.
-The value of each option's flag is calculated as 2 to the power of ( index -1), where index is the integer associated with the option.
-The value of the aggregate flag passed to GetOpenFileName is the sum of the individual option flags.
-See the table in the Usage section for a list of options, the index associated with each option, and the option's meaning.
+An unsigned long whose value determines which options are enabled in the dialog box.
+The value of each option's flag is calculated as 2 to the power of (index - 1), where index is the associated with the option.
+The value of the aggregate flag put to GetFileOpenName is the sum of the individual option flag the table in the Usage section for a list of options, the index associated with each option, and the option's meaning.